k5iogura/darknetTWN/README.md

 ## Abstract
 Generally the inference task using full ternary weights -1,0,+1 is considered as low accuracy than full precision weights.
-But for mobile device such as raspberryPI small weights is efficiency choice
+But for mobile device such as raspberryPI small weights is efficiency choice.
+And FPGA device needs simple culculation mechanism like ternary weights based one.
-Many quantization method for model weights are proposed now such as FP16, bfloat, fixed point 16bits, 8bit, ternary 4bits and XNor 1bit too.
+Many quantization method for model weights are proposed now such as FP16, bfloat, fixed point 16bits, 8bit, ternary 2bits and XNor 1bit too.
 I consider that re-training after quatization of weights is needed.
 How to train using some quantization methods? from ground, finetune?